An atomic Coxeter presentation: Switchback relations versus atomic braid relations

 between two reduced expressions holds.
 The relation of this form is called a \emph{switchback relation}. \end{prop} \begin{proof} In general, a composition of the form $[I\subset J]\circ -$ or $-\circ[I\supset J]$ applied to a reduced expression is a reduced expression (see Definition~\ref{def.p*q}; for example, the $(I,J)$-coset $\pcoset\expr[I\subset J]$ has the maximal element $\ma{\pcoset}=w_J$, whence $(w_Jw_J\inv).\qcoset=e.\qcoset=\qcoset$ gives that $[I\subset J]\circ J_\bullet$ is reduced for any reduced expression $\qcoset\expr J_\bullet$).
 In particular,

 is reduced if and only if \eqref{eq.tok2} is reduced.
 Therefore, the claims follow directly from \cite[Proposition 5.14]{EKo}. \end{proof}

 An observation for later use: \begin{rem} The $(I_0,I_d)$-coset involved in the switchback relation \eqref{sb} is not a core coset but has the left and right redundancies $L_1=I_0\setminus u_1$ and $L_{d}=I_d\setminus u_{d-1}$ respectively.
-This can be seen in the left hand side of \eqref{sb} by direct computations but also in the right hand side of \eqref{sb} in view of the \emph{low road} in the sense of \cite[Section 4.9]{EKo}. \end{rem}
+This can be seen in the left hand side of \eqref{sb} by direct computations but also in the right hand side of \eqref{sb} which is a \emph{low road} in the sense of \cite[Section 4.9]{EKo}. \end{rem}